Khushiisinghall/EngineeringProject/Backend/API/README.md

 To configure the hardware, you need to update the constants defined in the constants.py file located in the `backend/api/utilities` directory.
 Specifically, you can change the following constants to match your hardware configuration:

-- SERIAL_PORT: The serial port used to communicate with the hardware.
+- `SERIAL_PORT`: The serial port used to communicate with the hardware.
 You can set this to the appropriate port name for your device (e.g. "/dev/ttyUSB0" on Linux or "COM3" on Windows).
-- BAUD_RATE: The baud rate used for serial communication.
+- `BAUD_RATE`: The baud rate used for serial communication.
 This should match the baud rate configured on your hardware.
-- START_COMMAND: The command to send to the hardware to start data acquisition.
+- `START_COMMAND`: The command to send to the hardware to start data acquisition.
 This should be a string that the hardware can recognize as a start command.
-- STOP_COMMAND: The command to send to the hardware to stop data acquisition.
+- `STOP_COMMAND`: The command to send to the hardware to stop data acquisition.
 This should be a string that the hardware can recognize as a stop command.